-High school credit will be given for a passing grade in Algebra I taken in grade 8.
+High school credit will be given for a passing grade in Algebra I taken in grade 8 at a Great Heart Academy.
 Upon successful completion of the course, the course name, credit, and a "Pass" will appear on the student's high school transcript.
 The grade will not influence the student's high school GPA.

 Students may opt out of high school credit for 8th grade Algebra.
-The request to opt out must be submitted by the student to the high school registrar prior to the end of 11th grade (except in the case of students who transfer into the school after grade 11).
+The request to opt out must be submitted by the student to the high school registrar prior to the end of 11th grade.